CaffeineOrDeath/soil-tester/README.md

 diving into it.
 I will, however, begin on the mechanical parts while awaiting information from a local college and also from my local Natural Resources Conservation Service (NRCS).
 As today, 28-09-2024 (Saturday), they are closed.
-So Monday (30-09-2024) emails will go out to soiltest@njaes.rutgers.edu and fred.schoenagel@usda.gov for more information.
+So Monday (30-09-2024) emails will go out to njaes.rutgers.edu and [local NRCS person]@usda.gov for more information.